 In June 2009, the Company issued 6,128 Series G Preferred Stock warrants in connection with a Loan and Security Agreement.
 The warrants were initially recorded at their fair value calculated using the Black-Scholes model.
 The warrants are classified as liabilities due to certain anti-dilution provisions, and the value of the warrants is adjusted to current fair value at each reporting period end.
-For the six months ended June 30, 2014 and 2013, the Company recorded \$19,000 and \$12,000, respectively, in the consolidated statements of operations related to the change in the fair value of the outstanding warrants.
+For the nine months ended September 30, 2014 and 2013, the Company recorded \$20,000 and \$(19,000), respectively, in the consolidated statements of operations related to the change in the fair value of the outstanding warrants.

-Immediately prior to the consummation of the IPO, the 6,128 Series G Preferred Stock warrants outstanding were automatically converted into 4,597 Common Stock warrants (after giving effect to the one-for-1.333 reverse stock split that became effective on July 17, 2013 in connection with the IPO).
+Immediately prior to the consummation of the IPO, the 6,128 Series G Preferred Stock warrants outstanding were automatically converted into warrants to purchase 4,597 shares of Common Stock (after giving effect to the one-for-1.333 reverse stock split that became effective on July 17, 2013 in connection with the IPO).
+The outstanding warrants, unless sooner exercised, will expire on July 30, 2016.